awild82/lrspectrum/README.md

 ### Dependencies

+Core Dependencies:
  * numpy
  * matplotlib

+Testing Dependencies:
+ * pytest
+ * pytest-cov

+The easiest way to install all the dependencies is to run `$ pip install -r requirements.txt`

 ### Instructions

-Assuming you have all the dependencies, clone the repo:
+Once you have all the dependencies, clone the repo:
 `$ git clone https://github.com/awild82/lrspectrum.git`

 `setup.py` can be run the following ways: